openshift/openshift-origin-design/web-console/future-openshift/custom-catalogs/custom-catalogs.md

 # Adding custom catalogs to OperatorHub

-Admins can create custom catlogs in order to give admin console users the ability to add operators from other sources, beyond the default OperatorHub operator sources.
+Admins can create custom catalogs in order to give admin console users the ability to add operators from other sources, beyond the default OperatorHub catalog sources.

 ## Global Configuration